sreckoj/MQ-on-CP4I-notes/topics/networking-in-openshift/README.md

 - There are several *ingress* solutions for accessing services from the external world in basic Kubernetes.
 The solution that is specific to OpenShift is called *Route*.

+- The OpenShift Route exposes the service to the external world by defining the *hostname* for this service (the underlying wildcard DNS records are used for that).